avatar-kaleb/kalebmckelvey-site/blog/book-notes-how-to-have-confidence-and-power-in-dealing-with-people.md

 Smiles say: "I like you and I come as a friend."

-"The person at whome we smile, smiles back."
+"The person at whom we smile, smiles back."

 The author isn't talking about a small lip smile, he's talking about the feeling of happiness and laughter expressed through one of those natural smiles that light up the face!